jardahrazdera/shared_exercises/README.md

 ## License

 This project is licensed under the terms of the **MIT License**.
-You can find the full license text in the `LICENSE` file (you would need to create this file and add the MIT license text to it).
+You can find the full license text in the `LICENSE` file.